Bellissima (Annalisa song)

-"Bellissima" is a song by Italian singer Annalisa.
+"Bellissima" is a song co-written and recorded by Italian singer-songwriter Annalisa.
 It was released on 2 September 2022 through Warner Music Italy as the lead single from her eighth studio album E poi siamo finiti nel vortice.

 It became the first female solo song in the history of the FIMI Italian singles chart to chart for a year, with 52 consecutive weeks.
 "Bellissima" is also the joint highest-certified solo female single with 500,000 certified units by FIMI, together with her subsequent single "Mon amour".

 Background and composition

 The song was written by Annalisa with Paolo Antonacci and Davide Simonetta, the latter also a producer of the song, in August 2021.
 Regarding the time lapse between the song's composition and its release, Annalisa revealed that it was necessary as "Bellissima" represents the first step towards a new musical direction for her.
 Annalisa explained the meaning of the song: